philbudne/xxl/doc/adding-statement.md

                 // leaves value in VM "AC" (accumulator) this.second.gen(vmcode); // condition

-                // if AC is true, jump to jump to top of loop. vmcode.emit_iftrue(top_label, this);
+                // if AC is true, jump to top of loop. vmcode.emit_iftrue(top_label, this);
             }
         }